Reading Achievement with SharpReading

-We collected a considerable amount of quantitative and anecdotal data from the schools who trialled this programme in 2009.
-Many classes reported an average reading age increase of 2 years after less than a year of instruction using CSI ONLiNE - note that that is an average increase across the whole class!!!
+We have collected a considerable amount of quantitative and anecdotal data from the schools who have used SharpReading as their instructional reading programme.
+Many classes reported an average reading age increase of two years after less than a year of instruction - note that that is an average increase across the whole class!!!

 click here to see how invidiuals from one class progressed during the year.

 Donna Jenkins - Literacy Co-ordinator, Perth Primary School, Tasmania, Australia

 I discovered SharpReading (Comprehension Strategy Instruction) when our primary school had been searching for information on ways to improve our students’ reading comprehension.
 Hilton Ayrey responded to a query I had for further information regarding the process of ‘Reciprocal Reading’ which had many well-researched techniques/ specific strategies to enhance comprehension.
 When I looked into this further I found reciprocal reading to be very complex and confusing.
 Many teachers would have difficulty with this process, let alone the students!

 I found that SharpReading had broken down these processes into manageable units which were also student-friendly.
 I began to think it would be workable.
 Although the ‘I think that means . . .’ strategy appears very simplistic at first, it works brilliantly and the kids love it.
 The remaining stages were all achievable.
 And you can use it to any stage depending on the abilities and experience of your students.